grab/engineering-blog/_posts/2022-03-01-abacus-issuing-points-for-multiple-sources.md

 Once the Ledger is updated, the Notification service sends the consumer a message about the GRP they receive.

 ### Point Kafka stream
 For all successful GRP transactions, Abacus sends a message to the Point Kafka stream.
-Downstream services listen to this stream to identify the consumer’s behavior and take the appropriate actions.
+Downstream services listen to this stream to identify the consumer’s behaviour and take the appropriate actions.
 Services of this stream can listen to events they are interested in and execute their business logic accordingly.
 For example, a service can use the information from the Point Kafka stream to determine a consumer’s membership tier.

 ## Points expiry
 Further addition to Abacus is the handling of points expiry.
 The Expiry Extension module enables activity-based points expiry.
-This enables GRP to not expire as long as the consumer makes one Grab transaction within the next three or six months of their last transaction.
+This enables GRP to not expire as long as the consumer makes one Grab transaction within the next three or six months from their last transaction.

 The Expiry Extension module updates the point expiry date to the database after successfully rewarding GRP to the consumer.
 At the end of each month, a process loads all consumers whose points will expire in that particular month and sends it to the Point Expiry SQS.
 The Point Expiry Consumer will then expire all the points for the consumers and this data is updated in the Ledger.
 This process repeats on a monthly basis.